11nishant/AI-Powered-News-Aggregator/README.md

 - An admin panel for CRUD operations on stored news articles.

 ## Machine Learning Model Used
-The project employs a **TF-IDF based Logistic Regression Model** for text classification.
+The project employs a **TF-IDF Vectorizer with an SVM classifier for the Conspiracy Score and Logistic Regression Model** for text classification.
 This model is trained to detect suspicious words, clickbait, and misinformation in news headlines.
 Additional enhancements can include transformer-based models like BERT for improved accuracy.

 ---